Divorce, Dissolution & Legal Separation: An Overview

 Ohio law provides three ways for you and your spouse to end or alter your marriage: Divorce, Dissolution and Legal Separation.

-Dungan & LeFevre’s family law attorney Jack Hemm can help you navigate these processes in a way that best protects your rights and interests now and in the future.
-To set up a consultation, call us in Troy at XXX-XXX-XXXX or contact us by email.
+Dungan & LeFevre’s family law attorney Matthew C. Sorg can help you navigate these processes in a way that best protects your rights and interests now and in the future.
+To set up a consultation, call us in Troy at (937) 339-0511 or contact us by email.
 We advise and represent clients throughout the Miami Valley and Ohio.

 What Is A Legal Separation?